 Field Field Name Start Len Field Type Definition Valid Choices or Examples 25 Traditional or Hybrid Delivery Audit Hours accumulator 117 5 Num Number of Non MSVCC Hours student is auditing this semester.
 Report non-MSVCC Audited hours only.
 These hours do include developmental courses, also include hours not requested for reimbursement in the SS file.
-Example: 06.00 or 0.00 with 2 decimal places CANNOT BE BLANK 26 Total Non- MSVCC Semester Credit Hours accumulator 122 5 Num Total number of Non- MSVCC Credit Hours student is enrolled in this semester.
-MSVCC hours are excluded from this calculation.
+Example: 06.00 or 0.00 with 2 decimal places CANNOT BE BLANK 26 Total Non- MSVCC Semester Credit Hours accumulator 122 5 Num MSVCC hours are excluded from this calculation.
 These hours do include developmental courses as well as those not requested for reimbursement.
 However, audited hours are included.
-Total Hours should equal fields 22+23+24+25 Example: 18.00 or 0.00 with 2 decimal places CANNOT BE BLANK 27 Program of Study 127 6 Num Approved Classification of Instructional Program (CIP) Code for the Student's Program of Study Refer to table of CIP Codes in eARS for approved program for your institution (academic or career/tech).
+Total Hours should equal fields 22+23+24+25 Example: 18.00 or 0.00 with 2 decimal places CANNOT BE BLANK 27 Program of Study 127 6 Num Refer to table of CIP Codes in eARS for approved program for your institution (academic or career/tech).
 Non-degree seeking, or Dual Enroll = 999999 CANNOT BE BLANK 28 ACT Score 133 2 Num Composite ACT Score If no ACT score or if score is unknown, leave blank.
-CAN BE BLANK 29 Term GPA 135 4 Num Prior Term GPA (summer and transfer excluded) Student's Institutional GPA for the prior term (Fall or Spring).
+CAN BE BLANK 29 Term GPA 135 4 Num Student's Institutional GPA for the prior term (Fall or Spring).
 Summer and transfer credits are excluded.
 If no prior term GPA, leave field blank.
 Not required.
-CAN LEAVE BLANK 30 Cumulative GPA 139 4 Num Current Cumulative GPA as defined by your institution Student's cumulative GPA as of start of the current term.
+CAN LEAVE BLANK 30 Cumulative GPA 139 4 Num Student's cumulative GPA as of start of the current term.
 If no prior cumulative GPA, leave field blank.
 Cumulative GPA includes credits and grades earned at your institution, as well credits and grades accepted in transfer.
 The three decimals are implied, that is, do NOT enter a decimal place.
 Example: 2.678 = 2678 CAN BE BLANK

-Field Field Name Start Len Field Type Definition Valid Choices or Examples 31 Initial Date of Enrollment 143 5 Num Semester student took his/her first course at your institution.
-Academic Year Code + Term Code Example: Fall 2010 = 20112 Academic Year Codes: 2010 = Summer 2009, Fall 2009, Spring 2010 2011 = Summer 2010, Fall 2010, Spring 2011 2012 = Summer 2011, Fall 2011, Spring 2012 Term Codes: 1 = Summer 2 = Fall 3 = Spring Code and report off-schedule students with the term in which the census date occurred.
+Field Field Name Start Len Field Type Definition Valid Choices or Examples 31 Initial Date of Enrollment 143 5 Num Academic Year Code + Term Code Example: Fall 2010 = 20112 Academic Year Codes: 2010 = Summer 2009, Fall 2009, Spring 2010 2011 = Summer 2010, Fall 2010, Spring 2011 2012 = Summer 2011, Fall 2011, Spring 2012 Term Codes: 1 = Summer 2 = Fall 3 = Spring Code and report off-schedule students with the term in which the census date occurred.
 Code and report intersession students with the subsequent term.
-CANNOT BE BLANK 32 MSVCC Hours accumulator 148 5 Num Number of MSVCC credit hours student is enrolled in this semester.
-These hours are not included in the total semester credit hours calculation (Field #26).
-Also include hours not requested for reimbursement.
-Example: 06.00 or 0.00 with 2 decimal places 33 Student Athlete 153 1 Num Student was certified to play a sport for this term.
-Codes 1 = Yes 2 = No CANNOT BE BLANK 34 Prior Fall Status 154 1 Num Was this student full- time the prior fall semester?
-Codes 1 = Yes 2 = No CANNOT BE BLANK 35 Site Status 155 1 Num Student's primary enrollment is at this type of MCCB approved site.
-Refer to table of District and Site codes in eARS.
+CANNOT BE BLANK 32 MSVCC Hours accumulator 148 5 Num These hours are not included in the total semester 33 Student Athlete 153 1 Num Student was certified to play a sport for this term.
+Codes 1 = Yes 2 = No CANNOT BE BLANK 34 Prior Fall Status 154 1 Num 35 Site Status 155 1 Num Refer to table of District and Site codes in eARS.
 MSVCC students should be coded to correspond with their site of primary enrollment or registration coded in Field 1.
 Codes 1 = Campus 2 = Comprehensive Center 3 = Extension Center 4 = Off-Campus Site CANNOT BE BLANK